Life Events and Changes

 Congratulations on the new addition to your family!

-Please complete a Member Beneficiary Designation Form to update your family records.
+Please sign in to Account Login to update your family records.

 Retirement benefits earned during a marriage are considered by Ohio courts to be marital property that may be divided upon termination of marriage.